andrew henderson menu

 Some of the items mentioned above are not explicitly required by Portuguese law.
 However, in our experience, your inability to fulfill the above criteria can certainly affect your application process.

-Required Documents for the Portugal D7 Visa
+Required Documents for the D7 Visa Portugal

 The following are the required documents to obtain the Portuguese D7 visa: